yetanotherfossman/ncalc/README.md

 ![Wallpaper](art/wallpaper.png)

 # NCalcLibre - Powerful calculator for Android
 Based on [NCalc+](https://github.com/tranleduy2000/ncalc), but without all the tracking libraries.
+It also doesn't ask for any permission due to privacy reasons.

 ## Overview
 This is a powerful android calculator that contains most of the features needed.
 The power of the application is through the use of the [Symja library](https://github.com/axkr/symja_android_library).
 The results are displayed by Latex.
 This project is an open source project that allows people to study, ad-free application.